 The 6-Step Technique To Reliably Fix Any Bug

-I defy you to show me a digital product that hasn’t required debugging techniques during its development.
+I defy you to show me a digital product that hasn’t required debugging techniques to fix a bug during its development.

 Developers are only human so we’ll always be faced with issues and bugs in the systems we build, but we can control how we handle them.

 From my years of working in web and product development, I’ve found out the hard way that taking shortcuts to squash a bug doesn’t work.
 In my experience, those bugs continue to haunt you and find new ways to cause problems.

 I’ve now developed a reliable debugging technique that I use to fix all bugs that come my way.

 I find that the more disciplined I am with this debugging process, the less I’ve had to revisit old bugs that I thought we’d moved on from.
 It does sometimes feel time-consuming, but the output has been more reliable over time and is totally worth the effort.

 I hope these steps can be of help to you too.

 Fix Any Bug Step 1 – Replicate the bug yourself

 Take time to replicate the bug yourself, even if someone else has already done this for you.
 Be sure to make a note of the replication workflow you’ve found, as you’ll need this later when you have to communicate the details with your team.

 Just like a scientist testing a theory or a detective proving a case, it’s critical for you to review the evidence and come to your own conclusion.
 This is your key to prove the before and after: what was broken and what bug now fixed.

 There’s another reason you don’t want to skip this step: You know your way around the codebase better than someone else does, so your angle will always be different.